Gambling and you

 All proceeds from LOROS Lotteries Limited go directly towards funding the services provided by LOROS, the Leicester, Leicestershire and Rutland Hospice (Registered Charity 506120), which provides free, high-quality, compassionate care and support to terminally ill adult patients, their family and carers.

 On average we give LOROS around £750,000 each year.
-In 2019/2020, you can feel good knowing that 52% of every £1 goes directly towards providing patient care.
-The remaining 48% goes towards direct running costs, including the prizes.
-Each year we give out over £180,000 in prizes across our weekly lottery, bi-annual raffles and scratch cards.
-Expenditure breakdown, prizes 28%; staff, office, building and volunteer 55%; banking and compliance 8% and project and marketing 9%.
+In 2020/2021 £791,198 went back to LOROS as well as over £58,000 in donations.
+You can feel good knowing that on average 60% of every £1 goes directly towards providing patient care.
+The remaining 40% goes towards direct running costs, including the prizes.
+Each year we give out over £175,000 in prizes across our weekly lottery, bi-annual raffles and scratch cards.
+Expenditure breakdown, prizes 34%; staff, office, building and volunteer 48%; banking and compliance 9% and project and marketing 9%.
 We consistently review our costs and expenditure to keep these as low as possible.

-Chances of winning, in 2019/2020 there were on average 23,756 lottery players per week and over the last 12 months the average has been 21,833 lottery players per week.
-Numbers have varied due to the lockdowns and Covid-19 pandemic.
-The same 55 cash prizes per week available to win.
+Chances of winning, in 2020/2021 there were on average 21,740 lottery players per week.
+Numbers have varied due to the lockdowns and the Covid-19 pandemic.
+The same 55 cash prizes per week as previous years were available to win.
 For our scratch cards there is a 1 in 4.54 chance of winning a prize.
-In our latest raffle (June 2020) 69,875 tickets were entered in the draw with the option of 7 cash prizes and our last winter draw (December 2020) 74,144 tickets were entered in the draw with the option of 12 cash prizes.
+In our latest raffle (June 2021) 56,943 tickets were entered in the main draw with the option of seven cash prizes plus ten £20 vouchers for Jenno’s Coffee House in the fast reply draw and our last winter draw (December 2020) 74,144 tickets were entered in the draw with the option of five cash prizes plus five extra £50 cash prizes in the fast reply draw.

 For our scratch cards there is a 1 in 4.54 chance of winning a prize.
 In our latest raffle (June 2020) 69,875 tickets were entered in the draw with the option of 7 cash prizes and our last winter draw (December 2019) 65,597 tickets were entered in the draw with the option of 3 cash prizes.
 Lottery winners are selected by a random number generator in our lottery software; donorflex Lottery is fully licensed and regulated by the Gambling Commission and their Random Number Generator has been independently tested, using a variety of industry-standard statistical tests.
 The independent tests were carried out by a Gambling Commission approved test house which is accredited to ISO/IEC 17025:2005.
 Carn is the raffle company used by LOROS Lotteries Limited.
 The draw is completed through Carn’s DrawMaster software.
 At the close draw stage (end of fast replay and at the end of the raffle on the draw day), all of the tickets that are eligible to go into the draw are selected.
 Each eligible ticket is saved into a separate “Draw” file and allocated a random position.
 Once all of the tickets are in the separate “Draw” file, another random number is generated and the position is reallocated to match this number.
 At the make draw stage, a random number between 1 and the total number of records in the “Draw” file is generated and this equals a winner’s position.